 We gather in the lobby and travel across town in a small fleet of reserved taxis, our primary mode of transport in the cities.
 A walk through the peaceful Meiji Shrine serves as an introduction to Shinto, Japan’s ancient indigenous spiritual belief, and a kagura blessing ceremony including Silk Road era music, dance and costumes.
-We’ll continue on foot through the tree-lined Omotesando street, the “Champs-Elysees of Tokyo,” to see dramatic retail architecture including spectacular flagship buildings of Tod’s (architect: Toyo Ito), Christian Dior (architect: SANAA), Issey Miyake (architect: Tokujin Yoshioka), and Prada (architect: Herzog and de Meuron).
+We’ll continue on foot along the tree-lined Omotesando street, the “Champs-Elysees of Tokyo,” to see dramatic retail architecture including spectacular flagship buildings of Tod’s (architect: Toyo Ito), Christian Dior (architect: SANAA), Issey Miyake (architect: Tokujin Yoshioka), and Prada (architect: Herzog and de Meuron).

 We will enjoy lunch at Cafe Kanetanaka in a space designed by Hiroshi Sugimoto, the noted photographer whose creative focus has expanded to explore ancient traditions through space design.
 Afterwards, we’ll see the current show at the Nezu Museum, known for its exquisite traditional Japanese painting, sculpture, calligraphy, ceramics, lacquerware, bamboo craft and tea ceremony utensils.
 Its signature building was recently reopened after a redesign by architect Kengo Kuma, and stroll through the dramatic bamboo garden.

 There will be some free time to explore on one’s own in Omotesando with suggestions and assistance from your leaders or visit Yufuku, a renowned contemporary craft gallery in the neighborhood, before heading back for a for a rest.
 This is a lovely neighborhood for cherry blossoms, if the timing is right…